-- 16. Regarding the Zoning Ordinance requirement for a finding that the granting of the waiver (variance) will not be injurious to the neighborhood, or otherwise detrimental to the public health, safety, or welfare: - A. The St. Joseph Township Highway Commissioner has been notified of this case. - a.
-In an email received October 11, 2018, David Dickson indicated that Mr. Maddock, St. Joseph Township Highway Commissioner, does not have access to email at this time, so they are using regular mail to send documents back and forth.
-He said that he sent the Agreement signed by the petitioner to Mr. Maddock, and believes it should be signed and returned within days. - B. The St. Joseph-Stanton Fire Protection District was notified of this case, and no comments have been received. - a.
-An email was received on October 11, 2018, from Chief Josh Reese of the St. Joseph-Stanton Fire Protection District.
-Chief Reese stated that he received a copy of the site plans for the solar farms. - C. Union Drainage District #7 St. Joseph/Ogden has been notified of this case, and no comments have been received. - D. Considerations of public health, safety, and welfare for the proposed special use are discussed under Item 8 and are also applicable to the proposed waivers.
+16. Regarding the Zoning Ordinance requirement for a finding that the granting of the waiver (variance) will not be injurious to the neighborhood, or otherwise detrimental to the public health, safety, or welfare:

+- A. The Sidney Township Highway Commissioner has been notified of this case, and no comments have been received. - B. The Sidney Fire Protection District has been notified of this case, and no comments have been received. - C. There are no Drainage Districts for the subject property. - D. Considerations of public health, safety, and welfare for the proposed special use are discussed under Item 8 and are also applicable to the proposed waivers.